acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Note, Exploration Tool is capable of setting the update rate also in *on demand* mode.
 Thus, the difference between the modes becomes subtle.
 This is why *on demand* and *streaming* are called *host driven* and *sensor driven* respectively in Exploration Tool.

-Signal Averaging and Gain
-^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the Profile configuration parameter, two main configuration parameters are available in all Services to optimize the signal quality:

-* Hardware Accelerated Average Samples (HWAAS) is related to the number of pulses averaged in the radar to produce one data point.
-A high number will increase the radar loop gain but each sweep will take longer to acquire and therefore limit the maximum update rate.

-* The gain of the amplifiers in the sensor.
-Adjusting this parameter so the ADC isn't saturated and at the same time the signal is above the quantization noise is necessary.
-A gain figure of 0.5 is often a good start.

 Power modes
 ^^^^^^^^^^^